Little Local Lunches

 image credit: Disney and Pixar

 My three year old adores his Cars cars and Radiator Springs play set, and since I first caught wind of Cars 2, I’ve been waiting for the movie release to take him.
 He’s not a sit down and watch a movie type of kid, said to qualify this review.
-So far every movie that we have ever dragged him to (for the...
+So far every movie that we have ever dragged him to (for the sake of...
 [Read more of this review]